imarsman/concur/README.md

 ### Escaping command shell commands

 The command specified can include calls that will be run by concur against an input.
-However, the command will bee run prior to invocation unless escaped.
-Examples of characters and sequences that need to be escaped include "`" and "$(".
+However, the command will be run prior to invocation unless escaped.
+Examples of characters and sequences that need to be escaped include `` ` `` and `$(`.

 ```sh
 $ ls -1 /var/log/*log | concur "echo count \`wc -l {1}\`"